varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### IsPrimaryKey

 Marks the primary keys of the source table.
-For Data Vault acceleration, relationships and keys are modelled using the Business Keys instead of the source primary keys.
+For Data Vault acceleration, relationships and keys are modelled using the Integration Keys instead of the source primary keys.

-When Importing metadata for the trial, the `Change References to Business Keys` checkbox was checked.
-This changed the primary key definitions for the source tables to the derived Business Keys.
+When Importing metadata for the trial, the `Change References to Integration Keys` checkbox was checked.
+This changed the primary key definitions for the source tables to the derived Integration Keys.
 As the trial mainly focuses on building a Data Vault, this is the expected behavior.
 Another column can only reference the Primary Key of a table.

-#### IsBusinessKey
+#### IsIntegrationKey

-Marks the primary Business Key of the source table.
-For Hub candidate tables this is the column that will be accelerated to and populate the Business Key of the Hub.
+Marks the primary Integration Key of the source table.
+For Hub candidate tables this is the column that will be accelerated to and populate the Integration Key of the Hub.

-#### IsAltBusinessKey
+#### IsSourceKey

-This alternate key column is used for the persistent staging table when the primary keys aren't being persisted.
+This source key column is used for the persistent staging table when the objects primary keys aren't being persisted.

 The default behavior is to not persist any columns that can be directly derived from other columns.
-As the Business Keys are derived from other columns they are not persisted by default.
+As the Integration Keys are derived from other columns they are not persisted by default.

-When the Primary Key definition is for a non-persisted key BimlFlex will use the Alternate Business Key for the grain of the Persistent Staging table.
+When the Primary Key definition is for a non-persisted key BimlFlex will use the Source Key for the grain of the Persistent Staging table.

 #### IsIdentity